-In 1961, the NP Government under Prime Minister HF Verwoerd declared South Africa a republic after winning a whites-only referendum on the issue.
+In 1961, the NP Government under Prime Minister H.F.
+Verwoerd declared South Africa a republic after winning a whites-only referendum.

-A new concern with racial purity was apparent in laws prohibiting interracial sex and in provisions for population registration requiring that every South African be assigned to one racial category or another.
+A new concern with racial purity was apparent in laws prohibiting interracial sex and in provisions for population registration requiring that every South African be assigned to one discrete racial category or another.

-Residential segregation was enforced,
+Residential segregation was enforced, with whole

-with whole communities being uprooted

-and forced into coloured 'group areas'.
+communities being uprooted and forced into coloured 'group areas'.